 Changes to the summer curriculum have made it possible to offer the ACCESS award to college transfer students for the first time in its 30-year history.
 This was a critical change as transfer students represent approximately 30% of the University of Utah undergraduate population (based on 2018 data).

-In 2021, the ACCESS Program rebranded as “ACCESS Scholars” to more accurately reflect the program’s values of excellence, leadership, and diversity.
+In 2021, the ACCESS Program rebranded as “ACCESS Scholars” to more accurately reflect the program’s values of excellence, leadership, and belonging.
 Most ACCESS students give back to the student community, make research and engagement a signature part of their undergraduate experience, and go onto graduate and professional schools after graduation.
 As “ACCESS Scholars” students will readily identify the program as a distinguishing opportunity that recognizes excellence but also encourages and rewards future mentorship.

 As time passes, the ACCESS program will continue to adapt to best suit the needs of the scientific, engineering, and University of Utah communities.
+ACCESS works for students today, and the workforce of tomorrow, with a vision of greater community and accessibility across STEM fields.